The Best of The Proclaimers

-Three tracks ("The Doodle Song", "Ghost of Love", and "Lady Luck") were newly recorded for the compilation.
+The Best of the Proclaimers is a greatest hits compilation album by Scottish folk rock duo The Proclaimers, first released in April 2002.
+The album reached the Top 5 in the United Kingdom, where it has been certified Platinum, while also charting in New Zealand.

-The album's sleeve notes were written by the comedian and Proclaimers fan Matt Lucas.
+Compiling the duo's singles and several album tracks from the four studio albums they released between 1987 and 2001, the release also featured three newly-recorded songs; "Ghost of Love", "Lady Luck" as well as a cover of Frankie Miller's "The Doodle Song" (1977).
+The album's sleeve notes were written by the English comedian and Proclaimers fan Matt Lucas.

 Critical reception

 The Best of The Proclaimers attracted some positive reception.
 Hal Horowitz of AllMusic asserted the compilation to be "near-faultless", describing it as an almost-perfect "summary of their most significant songs"; acknowledging it to be the "only [Proclaimers album] any but die-hard fans will need".